 The U.S. District Court for the District of Columbia denied the plaintiffs’ motion for a temporary restraining order (TRO) to prevent the defendants from implementing or enforcing Presidential Proclamation No. 10014, Suspending Entry of Immigrants Who Present Risk to the U.S. Labor Market During the Economic Recovery Following the COVID-19 Outbreak, against the plaintiffs, who feared that enforcement of the Proclamation against their beneficiaries would cause them to age out of their minor preference categories before they receive visas and enter the United States.
 The court found that the plaintiffs had not shown that they had standing at the outset of the case, and that their claims had become moot or have remained unripe since the litigation began.
 The court also denied the plaintiffs’ motion for class certification.
 However, the court retained jurisdiction over the case while one of the beneficiary’s visa application proceeds.
 (Gomez, et al. v.
 Trump, et al., 6/23/20)

-Advocates filed an emergency motion for temporary restraining order.
+June 2, 2020 Advocates filed an filed an emergency motion for a temporary restraining order (TRO).

 AILA and partners filed a complaint requesting a preliminary and permanent injunction enjoining the government from implementing or enforcing any part of the April 20, 2020, Proclamation (“Proclamation Suspending Entry of Immigrants Who Present Risk to the U.S. Labor Market During the Economic Recovery Following the COVID-19 Outbreak”) so as to deny or refuse consideration of the plaintiffs’ and other class members’ visa petitions on behalf of their children who may age out.
 (Gomez, et al., v.
 Trump, et al., 5/28/20)